maxlluky/Mantikor/README.md

 ```
 <img src="img/01.jpg">

-## The goal of the project
-Mantikor should be expanded into a professional pentesting software with a graphical user interface under Windows and a console under Linux.
-The application is intended to test safety systems for their function and reliability.
-ARP spoofing and NDP poisoning have to be impossible with new implementations and protection mechanisms.
-I would like to support the development of a new standard that fixes the security problems of ARP and NDP.

 ## Whats Mantikor?
 Mantikor is an Open-Source address-resolution spoofing-Tool.
 The application is written in C# with the use of SharpPcap and PacketDotNet.
 I created the software to learn more about ARP and NDP Spoofing which results in a better understanding how to prevent and detect it in local networks.